mcallegari/qlcplus-docs/pages/11.advanced/05.custom-ui-style/default.v4.md

 ----------------------------

 Just to give you an example of how easy this process is, here's a blue-ish dark style for QLC+.
-If you copy the following lines into `qlcplusStyle.qss` in the right location as explained above, you will see it immediately applied to QLC+.
+If you copy the following lines into `qlcplusStyle.qss` in the right location as explained above, you will see it applied to QLC+ at the next startup.
 ```css
 QMainWindow, QDialog
 {